Los Angeles Prostitution Attorney

 There may also be opportunities to seek a reduction of the charge to avoid the stigma of a prostitution conviction.
 Prostitution is commonly reduced to charges like criminal trespass, disturbing the peace, or lewd conduct in public.
 In the case of the latter, it is not a priorable offense like prostitution.

 At The Rodriguez Law Group, we will conduct a thorough investigation into your case to help you build the best possible legal defense.
 We will investigate whether your rights were violated at any stage, including illegal search and seizure, illegal interrogation tactics that resulted in a coerced confession, and entrapment.
 Any evidence obtained through constitutional violations can be excluded and cannot be used against you.

-Contact a Los Angeles Prostitution Attorney for a Free Consultation
+Contact Sex Crimes Lawyers in Los Angeles for a Free Consultation

 When you are facing a prostitution charge, it’s crucial to act quickly to protect your good name, freedom, and future.
 A prostitution conviction has wide-ranging consequences that can affect you for the rest of your life, but there are many legal defenses.
 We will seek to have your charges dismissed or reduced to a lesser offense or seek an acquittal in court.

 Contact The Rodriguez Law Group today to schedule a free case review with a Los Angeles prostitution attorney ready to help you.